 In summer 2015, OFC appointed a new nine-member board and embarked on a strategic planning process.
 Support for this endeavor was also provided by OICF.
 The new Board was tasked with developing a clear vision and strategic plan for OFC to build a sustainable model to carry it forward.
 Board members fanned out to interview over 60 individuals and organizations to determine what was already being provided and how unmet needs could be addressed.
 The result was a new name — Orcas Community Resource Center (OCRC) — with the mission to become a leading social service agency through modest growth and greater coordination with other organizations providing social services.
 This change also included a move to new quarters on Prune Alley near its junction with Rose Street.
 The Board also accepted responsibility for OICF’s Ask Orcas project, to move it under the OCRC umbrella, giving the Resource Center a team of well-trained volunteers.

-Today in 2017, OCRC is having a positive impact in the Orcas Island community and has a dedicated team with a solid long-term future.
+Today OCRC is having a positive impact in the Orcas Island community and has a dedicated team with a solid long-term future.
 To better serve our clients, we expanded our office space by moving to 374-A North Beach Road, across from the hardware store.